 Where is the BMW parking brake unit located?

 - In the trunk.
 Lift the carpet in the trunk.
 The parking module is towards the front, behind the rear seat.
-On some models, it is located under the trunk, next to the rear differential.
+It is located under the trunk, next to the rear differential in some models.